collocations.org

 be good for a laugh

-Paul''s always good for a laugh (= always amusing).
+Paula's always good for a laugh (= always amusing).

 have the last laugh

-We''ll have the last laugh if she finds out that you''re the one who played the trick.
+We'll have the last laugh if she finds out that you're the one who played the trick.

-a laugh at sb''s expense
+a laugh at sb's expense

-Oh yes, very funny - have your laugh at my expense!
+Oh yes, very funny—have your laugh at my expense!

-(= sb looks ridiculous after they have tried to make fun of sb else)
+the laugh is on sb (= sb looks ridiculous after they have tried to make fun of sb else)

 2. sb/sth that is amusing

-good, real
+good, great, real

 PHRASES

-a barrel of laughs, a bit of a laugh, a laugh a minute
+a barrel of laughs, a bit of a laugh, a laugh a minute (= very funny)

 Collocations for laugh - verb